Skip to main content

 My Fishing Brainrots Brainrot Tier List (2026)

 Complete My Fishing Brainrots tier list ranking all brainrots by rarity, fishing speed, and income.
-Know which eggs to chase and which to skip.
+Know which eggs to chase after 300+ hatches.

 8 min read